- Garden / Landscaping / Patio — 248

 So, here is your full rundown:

-First, if you have kids, make sure that you arrange to have all of their school records transferred to their new school.
+If you have kids, make sure that you arrange to have all of their school records transferred to their new school.
 This can usually be done with a single phone call, but be prepared to show up at the school in person if necessary.

 Second, contact all doctors, dentists, specialists, or orthodontists that your family sees, and arrange to either have records transferred to a new office, or to pick up a copy that you can personally hand over to your new provider later.